truenas/middleware/docs/userguide/truenas_quick.rst

 Next, install all populated drive trays into the front of the expansion shelf as shown in Figure 3.3k.

-.. note:: To avoid personal injury, do not install drives into the E16 expansion shelf before racking.
+.. note:: to avoid personal injury, do not install drives into the E16 expansion shelf before racking.

 **Figure 3.3k: Drive Installation Instructions**